All Episodes

 Hope I've got that right.

-Tillamook, I believe.
+Tillamook, I believe, Oregon.

 Pretty strange places, I would say.

-Now, the Moody Blues, NASA, the Armed Forces and Paramount Pictures, that is not a likely combination to be in one person's background, is it?
+Now, the Moody Blues, NASA, the Armed Forces, and Paramount Pictures, that is not a likely combination to be in one person's background, is it?

-Uh, Jim Dilettoso is Chairman, President, and Chief Technical Officer of Village Labs, Inc., down in Tempe, Arizona.
+Jim DeLatoso is Chairman, President, and Chief Technical Officer of Village Labs Inc.

 Oh, thank you.